dan-leo/masters/thesis/v8/twopager.md

 There is a large discrepancy in the measured latency between MTN and Vodacom.

-### TX time
+### TX, RX time

 \begin{minipage}{1.0\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_txTimeNW_plot.pdf}
-\captionof{figure}{TX time points (225/528) under 20 seconds.
+\captionof{figure}[TX time points (225/528) under 20 seconds.]{TX time points (225/528) under 20 seconds.
 (A) Attenuation zones clearly defined per decade.
 (B) UE reports satisfactory TX time according to 3GPP standards (under 10 seconds).
 (C) UDP packet transmissions are reported to be greater than 5 seconds, and the rest of the tests as less.
 (D) ECL does not affect latency according to reported TX time.}
 \end{center}
 \end{minipage}